Medical Marijuana and CBD Oil for Mesothelioma

 Research regarding cannabinoids in humans with cancer has been limited, and studies investigating how these substances affect cancer cells are even more limited.

 Still, some evidence indicates that compounds in cannabis could do more than treat symptoms.
-Small studies in laboratories and animals have found that these substances can kill cancer cells:[4]
+Small studies in laboratories and animals have found that these substances act on cancer cells:[5]

 - One study showed that cannabinoids could slow and stop tumor growth in mice and rats.